Sylvexia/dl_cnn_hw1/report.md

 - The computational resources is limited, instead of choosing a bulky model which has highest accuracy.
 What I care about is the efficiency of the model, which means I can get high accuracy in short amount of time.
 This way, I can have more feedback to fix things earlier and making more prototypes.
 - Running on local computer, which I can modularize my code and having better developter experience. ~~Also, I love copilot.~~
 - Keeping the training/testing log, and visualize the result.
 For better knowing what exactly happened during training and testing.
-- Crammming as much of the batch size as my GPU can handle to increase the training speed.
+- Cramming as much of the batch size as my GPU can handle to increase the training speed.

 ## Experiments